 Recent statement from Dixie Beer Co. and Jim Birch:

 “On June 26, 2020, Mrs. Gayle Benson announced a process was underway to retire the Dixie Brewery name.
 Since opening the facility in January the brewery has been extraordinarily successful in attracting thousands of people to visit New Orleans East.
 We are gratified to see the diversity of our customers who visit from all corners of New Orleans, our region and from around the world.
 We recognize, however, that our nation and community are currently engaged in critical conversations about racism and systemic social issues that has caused immeasurable pain and oppression of our black and brown communities.
 As New Orleans, and our county, continue to evolve we find it necessary to reflect on the role our brewery can play in making our home more united, strong and resilient for future generations.
 With inclusive input from all of our community stakeholders, we are preparing to change the name of our brewery and products and these conversations will determine what brand will best represent our culture and community moving forward.”

-The new name… stay tuned.
+The new name… Faubourg Brewing Company

 By Mike Tysarczyk, First Key Consulting